rfboerwinkle/polaris-backend/design.md

 # Accounts

 - Have username and password
-- No password reset
+- History of played games available to be viewed
-- Only setting attached to an account is checkbox for opting into data collection
+- Checkbox for opting into data collection

 # Single Player Games